Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 *The main focus is on the 'Best Route' Algorithm and the calcolation of the 'Expected time' of Arrival at the 'Meeting Location'.*

- #) 'Best Route' Algorithm should be tested and have a coverage greater than 80%
  #) 'Expected time' of arrival at the 'Meeting Location' should be have a relative error of 5% of the time exstimated.
  #) If the user does not have internet connectivity on the mobile, he/she still could open the app and access to 'Calendar' function and view the meetings submitted.
  #) The 'Expected time' of arrival at the 'Meeting Location' should be updated constantly in case of changing of weather forecast or (**optional**) unexpected event (public transport goes off...)